danielwilczak101/my_commands/README.md

 This is a file that I use when programming.
 Its nothing more then a bunch of commands that i update.
 I tend to forget them so i have a text file with them in it

 ---------------------Git--------------------

-git init        // Initialize local repository git add <file>  // add File(s) to index git status      //check status if working tree git commit      // Commit changes in index git push        // Push to repository git pull        // Pull latest from remote repository git clone       // Clone Repository into a new directory
+git init        // Initialize local repository. git add <file>  // add File(s) to index. git status      //check status if working tree. git commit      // Commit changes in index. git push        // Push to repository. git pull        // Pull latest from remote repository.
+git clone       // Clone Repository into a new directory.

-INSTALL PI
+INSTALL PI.
-Sudo apt-get update          // update pi sudo apt install git-all.    // Get all
+Sudo apt-get update          // update pi. sudo apt install git-all.    // Get all.

 ------------Terminal commands---------------

-touch <Filename.txt> // Create file
+touch <Filename.txt> // Create file.
 cd move directory    // move directory ls                   // Show directory mkdir <foldername>   // make a folder